Skip to main content

 New and existing University research personnel required to participate in the OHP should enroll in the program and take all required training courses as determined by the risk exposure categories of their position.

-1. Complete the Occupational Health Medical History Questionnaire (PDF) (MQ) and submit it to Employee Health.
-The MQ is a confidential medical document, and as such should be completed by the participant and sent directly to EH; it is maintained in the clinic's medical records and is not returned to the participant or the University.
-Note: Principal investigators and supervisors should be prepared to assist new personnel with completing the Laboratory Animal Exposure History section, because they may not be fully aware of the species of animals or frequency of exposure they will have in their new position.
+1. Complete the Occupational Health Medical History Questionnaire (PDF) and submit it to the OHP manager.
+The Medical History Questionnaire is a confidential medical document and should be completed by the participant and sent directly to the OHP manager.
+It is confidentially maintained in the OHP employee record and is not returned to the participant nor the University.
+Note: Principal investigators and supervisors should be prepared to assist new personnel with completing the Laboratory Animal Exposure History section because new research personnel may not be fully aware of the species of animals or the frequency of exposure involved in the new position.

-2. The MQ is then reviewed by Employee Health (EH) to assign the participating individual to one of three pre-defined risk categories.
-EH will consult with the Department of Comparative Medicine (CM) and the Environmental Health and Safety (EHS) to determine any training requirements for lab and chemical safety, biohazards, radiation safety, field safety, driver training, and ergonomics.
+2. The Medical History Questionnaire is then reviewed by OHP medical staff.
+OHP medical staff may consult with the Department of Comparative Medicine (CM) and Environmental Health and Safety (EHS) to determine training requirements for lab and chemical safety, biohazards, radiation safety, field safety, driver training, and ergonomics.

-3. Both the participant and their supervisor will be notified by EHS (for general laboratory work/settings) or CM (for those engaged in animal care and use) of the risk category the participant has been assigned to and given any specific instructions regarding their continuing participation in the OHP.
+3. The participant and their supervisor will be notified by EHS (for general laboratory work/settings) or CM (for those engaged in animal care and use) of any specific instructions regarding their continuing participation in the OHP.

-4. Following review of the MQ, EH may recommend risk specific preventive measures, such as immunizations, additional tests or health monitoring.
+4. Following the OHP review, OHP medical staff may recommend risk-specific preventive measures, such as immunizations, additional tests, or health monitoring.

-5. Once the assessment is complete, the results of the assessment are returned to the participant and the supervisor notifying them of the final determination and of any requirements.
+5. If further requirements are identified during the OHP review, OHP will notify the participant and the supervisor directly.
 No personal medical information will be included in this notification.

 6. Once the participant has fulfilled the recommendations or provided justification for exclusion, they may begin work in the applicable research activities.

-7. The participant and their supervisor must ensure that the MQ is kept current with respect to any changes in job or task and any changes in animal contact or exposure to hazardous agents.
-Significant changes in activities may require a new risk assessment and EHS must be contacted.
+7. The participant and their supervisor must ensure that the Medical History Questionnaire is kept current with respect to any changes in job, job task, animal contact, or exposure to hazardous agents.
+Significant activity changes may require a new risk assessment and OHP must be contacted.

-8. Each participant is responsible for ensuring that they submit an updated MQ whenever there is a significant change in their health status.
+8. Each participant is responsible for submitting an updated Medical History Questionnaire whenever there is a significant change in their health status.

 Non-University Research Personnel and Independent Contractors

 Non-university research personnel and independent contractors must participate in a comparable OHP through their employer.
-Contact Employee Health at 314-268-5499 for guidance on the verification process.
+Contact the Occupational Health Program manager at 314-977-7026 or ohp@slu.edu for guidance on the verification process.

 Visitors

-Visitors are exempt from participation in the University's OHP, but those visiting animal facilities and laboratories are subject to University Policy AC-006, which stipulates they are required to sign the Visitor Assumption of Risk and Release Agreement.
+Visitors are exempt from participation in the University's OHP, but those visiting animal facilities and laboratories are subject to University Policy AC-006, which stipulates they must sign the Visitor Assumption of Risk and Release Agreement.

 Injury and Illness Reporting Flowchart